kamyashethia/ScalaForThePotterhead/PatternMatching1.md

 ```

-As expected, Amortentia matched on our default case statement, and we know that our function cannot recognize it.
+As expected, Amortentia matched on our default case statement.

 I hope you learnt a little bit about the basics of Pattern Matching in Scala.
-We covered a fairly simple example, but we can do more complex things with pattern matching.
-We will cover those in the next article.
+We will cover a more complex use case soon!
 ____

 Here are some links that you might find interesting: